AK1975/CS/1 - Lesson Plans/2 - GRC/1/StudentGuide.md

 ### 03. Activity Review: Weighing Security and Business Objectives

 - [Solution Guide: Weighing Security and Business Objectives](Activities/02 - Weighing Security/Solved/Readme.md)
-- The solutions to this activity will be uploaded after class.

 ### 04. Security Culture Framework